 End of the World Scenarios

-One theory about how our planet came into existence is that a large asteroid collided with Earth in its early days.
 If another asteroid were to hit us in modern times, we would have no chance against it.
-If this happens, the only thing you can do is hope for a quick death or pray for God’s mercy on your soul!
+If this happens, the only thing you can do is hope for a quick death or pray for God’s mercy on your soul.
+The impact would throw debris into the atmosphere, blocking light, heat, and oxygen.
+The temperature on Earth’s surface could drop to below freezing, killing plants in minutes.

 Ice Age (hyperborean theory)